Chief Play Officer

 With a “think big, act small” approach, Eric puts the highest value on relationships and those who have supported the organization as it’s grown.
 He keeps Roc Solid staff members busy with never-ending “larger than life” ideas, always pushing the envelope and always with the mission in mind.

 Ashley officially joined the Roc Solid team as Director of Communications in 2017 after managing the organization's brand and marketing efforts as a volunteer for nearly seven years.
-She oversees all communication to volunteers, sponsors, donors and the public.
+She oversees all communication to volunteers, sponsors, donors and the public, including the What Hope Looks Like podcast.
 She's also Eric's go-to for implementing "big ideas," of which there are many.

 Ashley graduated from the University of Central Florida (#goknightsgo) with a degree in Advertising and Public Relations.
 For 10 years, she was senior account manager for Hampton Roads' premier PR firm.
 She never planned to work in the nonprofit sector, but when this opportunity presented itself, she couldn't say no.